 Some personal injury attorneys use what’s referred to as a “sliding scale.”
-In sliding scale arrangements, the size of the contingency fee changes depending on what stage in the process your case is resolved.
+In sliding scale arrangements, the size of the lawyer's contingency fee changes depending on what stage in the process your case is resolved.

-For instance, your lawyer may need to request certain types of records that support your claim, such as medical records from a hospital or doctor’s office.
+For instance, your lawyer may need to request certain types of records that support your claim, such as medical bills or medical records from a hospital or doctor’s office.
 Some institutions may provide these records for free, but others will not, and your lawyer may have to pay postage and copying expenses in order to get these documents.

 Many personal injury lawyers do not ask clients to pay for these expenses in advance and will instead ask you to reimburse them at the end of the case.
-Your fee agreement will address who is responsible for paying legal costs, and whether these costs are to be deducted from your award before or after calculating the personal injury lawyer’s fees.
+Your contingency fee agreement will address who is responsible for paying legal costs, and whether these costs are to be deducted from your award before or after calculating the personal injury lawyer’s legal fees.